berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 ![](images/image21.png)

 Now you should see a screen like the one below.
-Title your project whatever you want in the project name field (the name of this is not  important, as we will be working on a different project later in this lab), and make sure the template is in 2D.
+Title your project whatever you want in the project name field (the name of this is not  important, as we will be working on a different project later in this lab), and make sure the template is in Universal 2D.
 Choose whichever location you  want the project to be in your computer.
 Once you’ve filled everything in, click Create project.

 ![](images/image20.png)